chemisus/angular-module/README.md

 ## Usage

 Just keep doin' whatcher doin'.
-If you installed it correctly
+If installed correctly, it shouldn't be noticed.